geeknik/my-awesome-stars/topics.md

 ## stable-diffusion

-- [DreamLayer-AI/DreamLayer](https://github.com/DreamLayer-AI/DreamLayer) - Most intuitive Stable Diffusion WebUI for AI artists, developers & researchers
+- [DreamLayer-AI/DreamLayer](https://github.com/DreamLayer-AI/DreamLayer) - The Most intuitive Stable Diffusion WebUI for AI artists, developers & researchers
 - [238SAMIxD/discord-ai-bot](https://github.com/238SAMIxD/discord-ai-bot) - Discord AI chatbot using Ollama and Stable Diffusion
 - [vitoplantamura/OnnxStream](https://github.com/vitoplantamura/OnnxStream) - Lightweight inference library for ONNX files, written in C++.
 It can run Stable Diffusion XL 1.0 on a RPI Zero 2 (or in 298MB of RAM) but also Mistral 7B on desktops and servers.
 ARM, x86, WASM, RISC-